lorenzospanio/LLM-Augmented-Training-Ego4D-NLQ/README.md

 The entire process is detailed in the Jupyter Notebook.
 **Ego4D CLI Setup:** You need to sign the Ego4D license and obtain your access keys from the [official website](https://ego4ddataset.com/).
 Configure the CLI with your keys.

-### Step 1: Download Official Data

-Use the Ego4D CLI to download the annotations and video features.

-### Step 2: Generate the Synthetic Dataset
-Follow the steps in the notebook under the section "Automatic Queries Generation using LLMs".

-### Step 3: Prepare Datasets for VSLNet

-The VSLNet codebase requires a pre-processing step to convert the JSON annotations and features into a format suitable for training.

-### Step 4: Pre-training on Synthetic Data

-Run the main training script, pointing it to the prepared synthetic data.

-### Step 5: Fine-tuning on Official Data

-Run the training script again, but this time load the checkpoint from the pre-training step and use the official dataset.

 ## Results